Baby Boomer or Generation Jones (born between 1954 and 1965), there are trends afoot to help us navigate the approach to retirement.

 SOCIAL NETWORKING FOR SENIORS

-OK, maybe social networking isn’t your thing, but for hundreds of thousands millions of men and women of a certain age, it offers a way to connect with peers who have little in common with the chatter on boards in tune with younger members.
+OK, maybe social networking isn’t your thing, but for millions of men and women of a certain age, it offers a way to connect with peers who have little in common with the chatter on boards in tune with younger members.
 A few to consider include:

 - Facebook (For many, a cup of coffee and a bit of time on Facebook starts the day.)